 \subsubsection{Lending pool states}

-\paragraph{Total available funds $F_i$} The total available funds of a lending pool $i$ is the amount of its underlying token $i$ remained in the pool available to be withdrawn or borrowed.
-From the accounting perspective, total available funds is on the asset side---equivalent to cash---of the pool's balance sheet, and hence positively contributes to the pool's net position \autoref{eq:net-position}.
+\paragraph{\\ Total available funds $F_i$} Total available funds of lending pool $i$ is the amount of its underlying token $i$ remaining in the pool available to be withdrawn or borrowed.
+From the accounting perspective, total available funds are on the asset side---equivalent to cash---of the pool's balance sheet, and hence positively contribute to the pool's {\em net position} (Equation~\ref{eq:net-position}).

-\paragraph{Supply tokens $S_i$} Supply tokens are interest-accruing tokens that keep track of the amount of funds a lending pool owes to the user throughout time.
-From the accounting perspective, supply tokens, bearing the nature of payables, are on the liability side of the pool's balance sheet, and reduces the pool's net position \autoref{eq:net-position}.
-The number of supply tokens also negatively influences the utilization ratio of the pool.
-A user's supply value within a pool equals the value of a user's allocated supply tokens within that pool times the current price of the underlying token.
+\paragraph{Supply tokens $S_i$} Supply tokens are interest-accruing tokens (such as Aave's aTokens) that keep track of the amount of funds a lending pool owes to the user over time.
+From the accounting perspective, supply tokens, bearing the nature of payables, are on the liability side of the pool's balance sheet, and reduce the pool's {\em net position} (Equation~\ref{eq:net-position}) \cite{Luo2025PiercingReappraised}.
+The number of supply tokens also negatively influences the {\em utilization ratio} of the pool.
+A user's {\em supply value} within a pool equals the value of a user's allocated supply tokens within that pool times the current price of the underlying token.

-\paragraph{Borrow tokens $B_i$} Borrow tokens are interest-accruing tokens that keep track of the amount of funds the user owes to the lending pool throughout time.
-From the accounting perspective, borrow tokens, bearing the nature of receivables, are on the asset side of the pool's balance sheet, and hence enhances the pool's net position \autoref{eq:net-position}.
-The number of borrow tokens also positively influences the utilization ratio of the pool.
-A user's borrow value within a pool equals the value of a user's allocated borrow tokens within that pool times the current price of the underlying token.
+\paragraph{Borrow tokens $B_i$} Borrow tokens are interest-accruing tokens that keep track of the amount of funds the user owes to the lending pool over time.
+From the accounting perspective, {\em borrow tokens}, bearing the nature of receivables, are on the asset side of the pool's balance sheet, and hence enhance the pool's {\em net position} (Equation~\ref{eq:net-position}).
+The number of {\em borrow tokens} also positively influences the {\em utilization ratio} of the pool (see Equation~\ref{eq:utilization} below).
+A user's {\em borrow value} within a pool equals the value of a user's allocated borrow tokens within that pool times the current price of the underlying token.